Advent of Polo in India

 The first man to bring in serious changes was John Watson in 1870.
 He introduced the regular use of back hander and also arranged his side of 4 players in the present day 'line-ahead' manner.
 The use of 'riding off' appears to have been introduced during the same time.
 It is a process, by which, a player may challenge for possession by pushing his opposite off the line of the ball by laying his pony alongside and using its weight to push him away.
 Watson made some crucial moves, which he later imported to England as well in the early eighties.
 Thereafter the game began to progress rapidly both in England and in India.

 During this time the Indian Princes made their mark in the field of polo.
 Their royal background, equestrian skills and with the enormous resources at their disposal helped them immensely towards improving their game.
 In a short period of time they achieved great heights.
-The heyday of Indian polo, which lasted from the nineties of the last century till the outbreak of the Second World War, saw unmatched performances by the teams of the princely Indian states.
-Some of these best teams were those of Patiala, Jaipur
+The heyday of Indian polo, which lasted from the nineties of the last century till the outbreak of the Second World War, saw unmatched performances by the teams of the Princely States of India.
+Some of these best teams were those of Patiala, Jaipur, Jodhpur, Hyderabad, Kishangarh, Alwar, Bhopal, Jammu and Kashmir and Bikaner.

-The next real development of polo game was introduced by Captain H.de B.de Lisle of the Durham Light Infantry.
+Captain H.de B.de Lisle of the Durham Light Infantry introduced the next real development of polo game.
 He formulated a system of rigorous training for both horses and players to an extent not attempted before.
-On this he based a policy of increased passing and flexibility, which enabled his regiment to win the Inter-Regimental Tournament for three consecutive years, an honour which had earlier always gone to the cavalry.
+On this, he based a policy of increased passing and flexibility, which enabled his regiment to win the Inter-Regimental Tournament for three consecutive years, an honour which had earlier always gone to the cavalry.

 The other Indian polo teams who copied new style and tactics of play during that period were the Poona Horse, who were the winners of the Indian Army Tournament at the Delhi Durbar 1902-03 and the team of "Indian Pilgrims" who won the Indian Championship in 1905-06.